kiranrj07/devops/README.md

 # devops
-This repo is used for devops trainings
+This repo is used for devops trainings <br>
 Author - Kiran raj P